 A Dropper Popper is more than just half of a rubber ball.
 This incredible device seemingly defies the laws of physics by bouncing higher than where you dropped it!
-Requires a small amount of 'activation energy' to work.
+Requires a small amount of "activation energy" to work.
 It is molded into a very special shape that allows it to store elastic potential energy and then convert it to kinetic energy with a POP when dropped from a low height.
 An engaging activity for any physics or chemistry class!
-5.7 cm (2.25 in.) diameter.
-Try This:
+5.7 cm (2.25") diameter.

 Write a review

 Jan 14, 2018 | By Kathie Iselin of Mount Pleasant, WI United States

 Owner Response:Agreed!
 All outgoing poppers will have this warning.
 Though safe when used properly, if you position your head over the popper when it releases its energy, it can certainly do damage.

 Nov 27, 2016 | By Novella of Springfileds Gardens, NY United States

 Aug 7, 2016 | By Sandra Craft of Dallas, TX United States

 Aug 4, 2015 | By Sarah Rose of Tom Price, AL Australia

 Feb 20, 2015 | By Colleen M White of Clarksville, TN United States

 Sep 23, 2014 | By Kathryn of Mattapoisett, AL United States